ajitkumar1264/carseller/README.md

 ## Plugins

-Dillinger is currently extended with the following plugins.
+OEM is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |